Parow/prw_radio/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## Thanks
-Thanks to @PichotM (https://github.com/PichotM) for the vocal script
+Thanks to @PichotM (https://github.com/PichotM) for the voice script